 Submitted films are considered for IDFA’s competitions, Luminous, Frontlight, Masters, Best of Fests, Paradocs, and IDFA on Stage.
 Films can also be actively scouted for these sections, which is handled by the Program team in collaboration with regionally based Associate Programmers.
 In all cases, the films undergo an extensive selection process that starts with all filmmakers submitting an entry form.

-In 2022, María Campaña Ramia joins the Program team, working alongside Joost Daamen, Sarah Dawson, and Laura van Halsema on the International Competition, Envision Competition, Luminous, and Frontlight.
+Programmers María Campaña Ramia, Joost Daamen, Sarah Dawson, and Laura van Halsema collaboratively work on the selections for the International Competition, Envision Competition, Luminous, and Frontlight.
 For these sections, the four programmers each work with their own team of program advisors to put forward a shortlist of films.
 Once the films are shortlisted, the programmers collectively curate the selection for the two main competitions, Luminous, and Frontlight.

 Programmer Joost Daamen is responsible for selecting films for the Paradocs section, taking input from the programmers and program advisors of the other sections.